Could Health Coaching Help You Be a Better Therapist?

 If you are interested in learning more about health coaching, there are several educational options to consider.
 First, decide whether you want to learn some coaching skills or if you want to pursue certification.

 If you want to become certified, there are multiple programs to consider.
 For example, the National Society of Health Coaches offers a certification program to healthcare professionals who want to add “health coach” to their résumés.
 And the American Council on Exercise launched its own health coach certification program, which is accredited by the National Commission for Certifying Agencies (NCCA), in 2012.

 A number of schools and universities also offer programs for aspiring health coaches.
-For instance, you could earn a certificate in health coaching through Georgetown University’s School of Continuing Studies, or you could enroll in the six-month health coaching certification program offered through the Vanderbilt School of Nursing and The Osher Center for Integrative Medicine at Vanderbilt.
-The latter program requires that students have a degree and a license in a healthcare field like physical or occupational therapy, counseling or nursing.
+For instance, you could earn a certificate in health coaching through Georgetown University’s School of Continuing Studies or enroll in the six-month health coaching certification program offered through the Vanderbilt School of Nursing and The Osher Center for Integrative Medicine at Vanderbilt.
+The latter program requires that students have a degree and a license in a healthcare field like physical or occupational therapy, counseling, or nursing.

 © 2016.
 AMN Healthcare, Inc. All Rights Reserved.